pohly/meta-swupd/docs/Guide.md

 ## Control variables

-Several variables can be set to tune the way swupd-image works:
+Several variables can be set to tune the way swupd-image works.
+They are documented in conf/swupd/swupd-config.inc.

-* `SWUPD_GENERATE` — if set to *0* i.e. `SWUPD_GENERATE = "0"` swupd update
-artefact processing will be skipped but all tasks of the `swupd-image` class will be executed.
-This is useful both for debugging the `swupd-image` class and in a scenario where it might be desirable to generate the chroot-like bundle directories without performing an processing with swupd.
-* `SWUPD_DELTAPACKS` — if set to *0* i.e. `SWUPD_DELTAPACKS="0"` swupd
-delta-packs will not be generated.
-* `SWUPD_N_DELTAPACKS` — the number of previous releases against which to generate delta-packs, defaults to 2.
-* `SWUPD_VERSION_STEP` — Amount the OS_VERSION should be increased by for each
-release.
-Used by the delta pack looping to generate delta packs going back up to SWUPD_N_DELTAPACK releases.

 ## Using swupd client